hajira-rana/Handwriting-OCR/README.md

 # Handwriting-OCR
-A machine learning model I wrote to learn about Convolutional Neural Networks using Keras.
+A machine learning model that predicts individual letters written using Keras.
+Made using a Convolutional Neural Network architecture implementation.
 Segmentation is done using opencv computer vision library.